Doutrespace/FUSION2020/README.md

 ## **Workflow**

 The first step is to determine the area of investigation.
 Then the log-in data for the scihub.copernicus of ESA (https://scihub.copernicus.eu/) are entered.
 The next step determines the date at which the existing data is to be searched ("Enter start / end of timespan (YYYY-MM-DD).
-The data is loaded via the API of ESA [scihub.copernicus] ( https://scihub.copernicus.eu/ ) using the 16Eagles/GetSpatialData package and then filtered by our algorithm.
+The data is loaded via the API of ESA [scihub.copernicus] ( https://scihub.copernicus.eu/ ) using the 16Eagles/GetSpatialData package and is then guided by us through a statistical analysis.

 ## **Data frame output (Statistics)**